Blogs, wikis and eportfolios allow learners to create and contribute learning content.

 In an educational context, learners might use a blog to reflect on their learning and share ideas with their colleagues.

-A wiki is a collaborative website that allows users add or modify content using a web browser.
+A wiki is a collaborative website that allows users to add or modify content using a web browser.

 The best known example is Wikipedia.